richardkiss/pycoin/README.md

 Transaction Validation and Signing
 ----------------------------------

-The UnsignedTx transaction class makes it easy to generate and sign new transactions that reassign the incoming coins to a new public keys.
+The UnsignedTx transaction class makes it easy to generate and sign new transactions that reassign the incoming coins to new public keys.
 Look at the test code in build_tx_test.py or the spend.py script for examples.

 You will need to create a "solver", and provide it with the private keys relevant to the transaction, then pass it into the "sign" method.